sandip-mane/sequenceable/README.md

 Adds sequencing abilities to the ActiveRecord Models.
 This gem can be useful in managing `sequence` of the records in the database.

+The `sequence` will be auto-generated, when the records are created.

 ## Usage

 ### Install